 How much does a well and pump contractor license bond cost in Colorado?

 The Water Resources Division of the Colorado Department of Natural Resources requires water well and pump installers to post a $20,000 surety bond.
-The bond’s price depends on underwriting consideration, including a review of the applicant’s credit report.
+These bonds must be renewed each year on January 31st, meaning the price may be prorated.
+However, these bonds can be issued instantly starting at just $100.

 |Bond Type||Bond Amount||Cost|